I awoke rested and ready to go at Terry Bison Ranch then loaded the luggage into my car.

 Santa Fe 2-6-2 1024 built by Baldwin in 1921.

 A Santa Fe semaphore signal.
-I spotted some box cars where there should not be any so we went to investigate.
+I spotted some box cars where there should not be any, so we went to investigate.

-There is another railroad display in La Junta.
+A second railroad display in La Junta.

 Plymouth switcher 7573 built by the company in 1939.
+We continued to Delhi.

 The Santa Fe Rocky Ford station built in 1907.